The Florida Bar

 DIFFERENCES BETWEEN REGULAR AND SIMPLIFIED DISSOLUTION PROCEEDINGS

 There are substantial differences between a simplified and a regular dissolution of marriage.
-In a regular dissolution, each spouse has the right to examine and cross-examine the other as a witness.
-Each spouse also has the ability to obtain documents concerning the other’s income, expenses, assets and debts before a trial or settlement.
+In a regular dissolution, each spouse has the right to examine and cross-examine the other spouse as a witness.
+Each spouse also has the ability to obtain documents concerning the other’s income, expenses, assets, and debts before a trial or settlement.
 With a simplified dissolution, financial information may be requested by either party, but disclosing financial information is not required.
 You must also be willing to give up your right to trial and appeal in the simplified dissolution process.

 OBTAINING THE FORMS FOR SIMPLIFIED DISSOLUTION PROCEEDINGS